Rush StackShopBlogEvents

 Reusing settings across projects

 The api-extractor.json file contents are completely described by the IConfigFile interface, which you can use to construct the ExtractorConfig object.
 With this approach it's possible to avoid creating an api-extractor.json file entirely, but we generally recommend not to do that.
 When developers are troubleshooting problems, it's very useful to have your actual configuration represented in a standard config file that people can inspect and tinker with.
-Also, if you ever need to debug API Extractor itself, it's probably easer to debug the isolated api-extractor process than a complex toolchain, but you'll need an api-extractor.json file for that.
+Also, if you ever need to debug API Extractor itself, it's probably easier to debug the isolated api-extractor process than a complex toolchain, but you'll need an api-extractor.json file for that.

 So... if you work in a modern monorepo with many different projects, how can you ensure they have consistent API Extractor settings without a lot of copy+pasting of api-extractor.json files?
 Following the convention of tsconfig.json and tslint.json, API Extractor supports an "extends" field that allows your api-extractor.json file to inherit its configuration from a shared template file.
 See here for details.